Operation of infrared sauna, all you need to know

 Heat is transferred through the skin in an infrared sauna

 Because infrared radiation is converted into heat in the epidermis, air temperature does not matter substantially.
 Toxic substances in the skin are easily removed with the sweat.
 Sweating is up to three times harder in the Infraplus infrared sauna compared to the traditional sauna, and up to seven times more toxic substances come along with it.
 Some metals can only leave the body this way, liver and kidneys do not excrete them.
 All the positive effects of the sauna are present with the infrared sauna and usually to a higher degree than the westernised sauna.
 This at pleasant temperatures of up to 65 degrees.
-The normal course is 30 minutes to gain extra resistance; for more supple joints, 10 to 15 minutes is usually sufficient.
-It is now common knowledge that high air temperatures do not give a better effect.
-Applying long wave has the advantage that it is the most pleasant and does not go deeper than our feelers in the skin.
-The diffusion and dosage is much better.
-It is a myth that infrared radiation reaches our muscles or bones, even short wave does not go deeper than 6 1/2 m/m and reaches virtually no muscles.
-Infrared properly stimulates our body to bring about its own inner positive effects.
+Far infrared sauna models are especially effective in reaching optimal heat absorption at lower temperatures, making them more comfortable while maintaining the clinical effects.
+Read more about temperature settings for infrared saunas.